sac3g15/CoastSat_noc/README.md

 ### Description

-This document provides a user guide to mapping shoreline change rates and forecast future shorelines (over a 10- and 20-year period.
+This document provides a user guide to mapping shoreline change rates and forecast future shorelines (over a 10- and 20-year period).
 Example products can be viewed/downloaded via the [EO4SD data portal](http://eo4sd.brockmann-consult.de/), which contains all datasets produced within the project.

 Previously, our understanding of shoreline dynamics was limited to single photogrammetry or in-situ beach sampling.
 Satellites have greatly enhanced our ability to measure coastal change over large areas and short periods.
 This has changed our approach from ground-based methods such as measuring the movement of morphological features (e.g. the edge of a cliff) or measuring the height of volume changes in the coastal zone (e.g. 3D mapping horizontal to the coast).
 Thanks to free, open-sourced tools by Vos et al. (2019) and Himmelstoss et al. (2018), large scale shoreline analysis can be carried out quickly.